‘Very Low Carb Diet’ Could Help Diabetics Manage Blood Sugar Levels, According To Study

 New research suggests that switching to the “Very Low Carbohydrate Diet,” and not just your average low-carb diet, could be beneficial for Type 1 diabetes patients, as it could give them more control over their blood sugar levels.

-In a study published this week in the journal Pediatrics, researchers conducted a survey involving 316 individuals, including 130 children, with Type 1 diabetes, all of whom were diagnosed with the condition at an average age of 14- to 16-years-old, and had been on the Very Low Carbohydrate Diet (VLCD) for the past two to four years.
+In a study published this week in the journal Pediatrics, researchers conducted a survey involving 316 individuals, including 130 children, with Type 1 diabetes, all of whom were diagnosed with the condition at an average age of 14 to 16 years old, and had been on the Very Low Carbohydrate Diet (VLCD) for the past two to four years.
 Everyone who took part in the survey had been limiting their carbohydrate consumption to an average of just 15 to 366 grams of carbs per day, as noted by NDTV.

 Based on the researchers’ findings, most of the study’s participants who followed the VLCD and also took smaller doses of insulin, as compared to what is usually recommended for those on normal diets, had “exceptional” blood sugar control, with only a few cases of minor complications.
 On average, the participants’ hemoglobin A1C levels, which are used to determine blood sugar levels on a long-term basis, were at 5.67 percent, which is just under the normal level of 5.7 percent, and well below the usual average for diabetics of 6.5 percent.
 Furthermore, children who followed the Very Low Carbohydrate Diet “for years” did not suffer from impaired growth, according to a report from the New York Times.